elite3312/smart_contract/README.md

     - 不夠還可以無中生有mint
 - deploying mytoken.sol will generate 100 tokens in total supply
 - To verify a single file for deployment on the test net, we can use the flatten option to add all dependencies to a single file.
+  - in remixIDE, right click then click flatten

 ### shared wallet